Opinion | A cross-country convoy with a purpose

 Indiana and Ohio police officials reported that the convoy is a colorful mix of tractor-trailer trucks, passenger vehicles, campers and RVs — numbering, according to officials in Ohio, around 550 vehicles in all.
 That is still quite a parade.
 Not since the "Tractorcade” snarled Jimmy Carter’s Washington in the late 1970s over farm policy has the capital been set to see so many big rigs.

 “It’s time to remind the government, not just here in the U.S. but across the world, that they work for us.”
-Brian Bass, one of the organizers, said.
+Brian Brase, one of the organizers, said.
 “This convoy, and these truckers, believe in freedom and your right to do, to think, to act and say what you feel.
 At this point, it is the civic duty of the American people to stand up.
 Freedom takes sacrifice, and since it’s been lost, it is this convoy that will begin to stand up and take it back.”

 One of those heading this way is a friend of mine from church named Jeff Hanson, who has had a remarkable career in commercial real estate before helping to organize this convoy.
 Jeff never struck me as political; that he is now a grass-roots activist is a signal among all the noise about the sea change underway in U.S. politics.
 I’ve also been struck by the thousands of people who gathered on highway overpasses to cheer on those who made the trip.
 “The People’s Convoy is a grass-roots movement that has the power to effect change for tens of millions of Americans,” Jeff explained.
 He told me that the nation’s poor and marginalized populations "are suffering the most as a result as the most abusive government overreach in the history of our nation.”